ReneeDu320/BIOS735-Project/README.md

 ### Data Processing and Report

-A copy of the initial project proposal 'Proposal.pdf' and final project report 'final_report.html' are kept in this folder.
+A copy of the initial project proposal 'Updated_proposal BIOS735 Team6.pdf' and final project report 'final_report.html' are kept in this folder.
 The presentation for the report can be found [here](https://docs.google.com/presentation/d/1EZ85oHhNHWCJr9l-fvAzzVQnlLNpCdSaWfzGy-WKoKk/edit?usp=sharing)

 ### Package